Lady Gaga, Eminem to headline first YouTube Music Awards

-LOS ANGELES (Reuters) - Pop singer Lady Gaga and rapper Eminem will be headline performers at the first YouTube Music Awards, the Google Inc-owned online video steaming site said on Tuesday.
+LOS ANGELES, Oct 1 (Reuters) - Pop singer Lady Gaga and rapper Eminem will be headline performers at the first YouTube Music Awards, the Google Inc-owned online video steaming site said on Tuesday.

 Nominees will be announced later this month and voting by the public will determine winners, YouTube said.